Global. Seamless. Certain.

 - Cuts transport time by up to 80% and costs by up to 38%

 - Over 30,000 transport and logistics companies use TIR

 - TIR is managed by IRU under a UN mandate

 - One million TIR carnets are issued every year

 - TIR enables transit across any TIR countries under a single guarantee

-- TIR offers a maximum protection of EUR 100,000 per transport operation
+- TIR offers a maximum protection of up to EUR 100,000 per transport operation

 - TIR is an effective tool to implement the World Trade Organization’s Trade Facilitation Agreement and the revised Kyoto Convention

 - TIR is compliant with the World Customs Organization SAFE Framework